-Please consider making a charitable gift to support the new Nature and Design Fund.
+Please consider making a charitable gift to support the Ann Douglass Wilhite Nature and Design Fund.
 We gratefully accept gifts of appreciated stock, as well as matching gifts from employers.
 Our new Legacy Society includes individuals who have generously included LALH in their estate plans.
 Please visit lalh.org to learn more.